 One last outdoor passive monitor was placed outside the Matejko Museum and the final three passive monitors were all placed indoors: one inside the Matejko Museum, one in the chemistry room of the Collegium Maius, and the third in Gallery "D" on the second floor of the Cloth Hall.
-Outdoor ozone data also were collected over the 33 day period of the passive ozone monitoring experiment from the Krakow municipal continuous ozone monitor in the Town Hall Tower of the Market Square which is located immediately adjacent to the Cloth Hall and one block from the Collegium Maius.
+Outdoor ozone data also were collected over 33-day period of the passive ozone-monitoring experiment from the Krakow municipal continuous ozone monitor in the Town Hall Tower of the Market Square which is located immediately adjacent to the Cloth Hall and one block from the Collegium Maius.

 At Wawel Castle and the Matejko Museum perfluorocarbon tracer (PFT) techniques were used to measure the air exchange rates in the galleries of interest.
 Analysis of the PFT samples was performed by the staff at Brookhaven National Laboratory (Dietz and Cote, 1982).
-In brief, several PFT sources that emit perfluorocarbons at a small but constant rate were placed at selected locations inside the facilities for one year.
-Collection tubes through which the tracer permeates were exposed and then analyzed to give the tracer concentration within the rooms from which the total rate of air infiltration (m3 hr-1) into each zone could be calculated.
+In brief, several PFT sources that emit perfluorocarbons at a small but constant rate were placed at selected locations inside the facilities for 1 yr.
+Collection tubes through which the tracer permeates were exposed and then analyzed to give the tracer concentration within the rooms from which the total rate of air infiltration (m3 h-1) into each zone could be calculated.
 One set of tracer collection tubes was left in place for the duration of the month-long ozone monitoring experiment in July, 1993.
-Additional one-month samples were taken during subsequent work in October, 1993 and April, 1994 to obtain seasonal comparison data, and an additional set of collection tubes was left in place for one year.
+Additional one-month samples were taken during subsequent work in October, 1993 and April, 1994 to obtain seasonal comparison data, and an additional set of collection tubes was left in place for 1 yr.

-Results and Discussion
+4. Results and discussion

-Ozone continuous monitoring experiments
+4.1. ozone continuous monitoring experiments

-Figure 2a shows the indoor and outdoor ozone concentrations measured by the continuous air monitoring instruments at the Cloth Hall Museum located in the Market Square.
-Data from the municipal ozone monitoring station at the Town Hall Tower in the Market Square located less than 200 m from our outdoor ozone monitor are also presented for comparison.
+Fig. 2a shows the indoor and outdoor ozone concentrations measured by the continuous air-monitoring instruments at the Cloth Hall Museum located in the Market Square.
+Data from the municipal ozone-monitoring station at the Town Hall Tower in the Market Square located less than 200 m from our outdoor ozone monitor are also presented for comparison.
 There is very good agreement between our outdoor instrument and the one in the Town Hall Tower.
-As seen in Table 1, indoor ozone concentrations within Cloth Hall Museum Gallery D averaged 3.2 ppb compared to 25.7 ppb outdoors over the period July 5-7, 1993.
-Ozone concentrations indoors at that site averaged 13% of those outdoors, the difference being due to ozone loss by reaction with surfaces within the building including the collection.
+As seen in Table 1, indoor ozone concentrations within Cloth Hall Museum